castorini/pyserini/docs/experiments-msmarco-irst.md

 ### Data Preprocessing

-First, we perform experiment on full document.
+Now, we perform experiment on full document.
-### Performing End-to-End Retrieval Using Pretrained Model
+### Performing End-to-End Retrieval Using Already Trained Model

-Download pretrained IBM models.
-Please note that we did not have time to train a new IBM model on MSMARCO DOC data, we used the trained MSMARCO Passage IBM Model1 instead.
+Download trained IBM models.
+Please note that we did not have time to train a new IBM model on MS MARCO doc data, we used the trained MS MARCO passage IBM Model1 instead.

 ```bash
 wget https://rgw.cs.uwaterloo.ca/JIMMYLIN-bucket0/pyserini-models/ibm_model_1_bert_tok_20211117.tar.gz -P irst_test/